ultimike/drupaleasy-d9install/README.md

 ### Usage

 1. Download the installation profile and place in your project root.
+Be sure the directory's name is "drupaleasy-d9install".

 2. Add the following to the "repositories" section of your project's composer.json file: